mkrause/lifecycle-loader/README.md

         // Here, we are in a "FAILED" state throw reason;
     }
-}
+};
 ```

-When rendering a UI, we don't just care about the result of this function, we also care about the intermediate states.
+When rendering a UI, we don't just care about the *result* of this function, we also care about the intermediate states.
 For example, when we start loading the user we may want to show a loading indicator.

 Additionally, we will often want to keep information about previous loading attempts.
 For example, after rendering the user info once succesfully, we may want to reload it at some point.
 While the new data is loaded, we want to keep the old user data to show on the screen (with a loading indicator).
 If there are any error messages, we may want to remember those as well in order to be able to show them even after a reload attempt.